harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/http-step.md

 Capability checks are basic accessibility checks and do not follow multiple redirects.
 Hence, Harness returns from the first `302 Found` response during capability checks.

 :::info
-You can enable **Ignore status code for HTTP connections**, when enabled Harness only requires a valid response from the target HTTP server and does not verify the response code.
-This is particularly useful when the Harness delegate is configured with a proxy, as socket connection tests conducted by Harness from the delegate do not account for proxy details.
+You can enable **Ignore status code for HTTP connections**.
+When enabled, Harness only requires a valid response from the target HTTP server and does not verify the response code.
+This is particularly useful when the Harness Delegate is configured with a proxy because socket connection tests conducted by Harness from the delegate do not account for proxy details.
 This setting is only relevant for HTTP steps and HTTP Helm repositories.
-You can enable the setting by following below steps:-
+You can enable the setting by using the steps below:
-1. This setting can be enabled by navigating to **Project Settings**.
+1. Enable the setting by navigating to **Project Settings**.
 2. Select **Default Settings** under **General**.
 3. Under **Continuous Deployment**, you can set **Ignore status code for HTTP connections** as **true**.
 ![](./static/Ignore%20status%20code%20for%20HTTP%20connections.png)

-This setting can be enbaled using feature flag ``CDS_USE_HTTP_CHECK_IGNORE_RESPONSE_INSTEAD_OF_SOCKET_NG``.
+This setting is behind the feature flag, ``CDS_USE_HTTP_CHECK_IGNORE_RESPONSE_INSTEAD_OF_SOCKET_NG``.
+To enable this feature flag in your Harness account, contact [Harness Support](mailto:support@harness.io).
 :::